smartcontractkit/solana-prediction-game/README.md

     ```

 #### Vercel Serveless Functions
-Majorly act as our backend, providing an api to manipulate data from our mongodb database and initiate transactions between our escrow account and users.
+Majorly act as our backend, providing an api to manipulate data from our MongoDB database and initiate transactions between our escrow account and users.
 These files are located at `/api` folder.

 [Explore More about serverless functions »](https://vercel.com/docs/concepts/functions/serverless-functions)